Migrate your GNT to the new, ERC-20 GLM token - step by step guide and migration options

 To run tests, simply `run npm test`

 If you’re storing your GNT in any of the following exchanges, there is no action required.
 They have expressed interest in migrating tokens on their user’s behalf.
 You do not need to migrate the tokens by yourself, we would recommend that you give your exchange time to organize and wait for an announcement.
 Larger exchanges will likely take longer to organize so please be patient.
-This list is continuously updated, so we might add more exchanges later:

 If you have any questions or don’t see your exchange on this list, we suggest you contact them directly as they might be better positioned to answer your doubts.
 You always have the option to migrate tokens yourself.